-The spring deadline for the 2019-2020 year has passed, but we will be reviewing applications on a rolling basis throughout the summer.
+The spring deadline for the 2019-20 coop year has passed, but we review applications on a rolling basis throughout the school year to account for any spots that may become available.
+Check back in Spring 2020 for 2020-2021 school year application!

 Fees are determined based on the number of children enrolled in the coop and current costs, which include rent, facilitator payment, and necessary supplies.
 Once the class rosters are finalized, parents will be informed of the total fees due for the upcoming semester.
 Historically these fees have been between $1100 and $1600 per year per child but are subject to change.
 We strive to keep the average cost per class under $15.
 Our fee structure is based on actual enrollment each semester, so a non-refundable deposit of $100 is required to secure your spot.
 This deposit will be applied toward the total semester fee.
 Note, in December families will need to pay a deposit to secure a spot in the Spring semester.